K-bNd/K-bNd.github.io/_pages/about.md

 This is the front page for my personal website where I'll try to add the stuff I am working on.

 My current interests are computer vision for robotics and autonomous tasks.
-I am experienced in deploying AI solutions to cloud platforms.
+I am experienced in developing and deploying AI solutions to cloud platforms.

 Website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.